Logiqx/covid-stats/docs/estimating-regional-occurrences/README.md

 Data being used to determine weekly deaths by date of occurrence, across all 9 regions in England and Wales:

 - All weekly figures up to 31 Dec 2018 are derived from daily occurrences, published by the ONS in the user data requests.
 This is already provided at a regional level so no estimation is required for these early years.
-- 1 Jan 2019 to 31 Jul 2020 uses the daily occurrence data from EWM bulletins and daily COVID-19 occurrence data from the weekly ONS publications.
-The occurrences relating to COVID-19 are already known at a regional level so it is just the non-COVID deaths which have been estimated at a regional level, using the daily occurrence data for England and Wales as a baseline.
+- 1 Jan 2019 to 31 Dec 2019 uses the daily occurrence data from EWM bulletins and daily COVID-19 occurrence data from the weekly ONS publications.
-- 1 Aug 2020 onwards uses the estimated weekly occurrences for England and Wales from the weekly ONS publication.
-The occurrences relating to COVID-19 are already known at a regional level so it is just the non-COVID deaths which have been estimated at a regional level, using the ONS estimate for England and Wales as a baseline.
+- 1 Jan 2020 onwards uses the estimated weekly occurrences for England and Wales from the weekly ONS publication.
+Deaths have been estimated at a regional level, using the weekly local authority data to establish national proportions.

-I have submitted a request to the ONS for deaths by date of occurrence up to 31 Dec 2019, across all 9 regions of England and Wales.
+I did submit a request to the ONS for deaths by date of occurrence up to 31 Dec 2019, across all 9 regions of England and Wales but due to a charge for the data, I decided to continue using the estimation method described in this document.

 The results of estimating regional occurrences for 1 Jan 2019 onwards have been used to produce a variety of charts, which have been published on [Github Pages](https://logiqx.github.io/covid-stats/weekly-deaths/) and [Twitter](https://twitter.com/Mike_aka_Logiqx).
 The associated Python code and data can be found on [GitHub](https://github.com/Logiqx/covid-stats), amongst various other scripts and pieces of ad-hoc analysis relating to COVID-19 data.